 - Press Install Now.
 Activate the plugin.

-To verify that a page is being served from LSCWP, execute the following steps:
+You can verify a page is being served from LSCache through the following steps:

 - Refresh the page.

-- Click the first resource (this should be an HTML file and the resource's headers should appear as in the image below).
+- Click the first resource.
+This should be an HTML file.
 For example, if your page is

 X-LiteSpeed-Cache: miss X-LiteSpeed-Cache-Control:public,max-age=1800 X-LiteSpeed-Tag:B1_F,B1_

-- Reload the page a second time and you should see
+- Reload the page and you should see

 X-LiteSpeed-Cache: hitin the response header.
-This means the page is being served from the cache and LSCWP is configured correctly.
+This means the page is being served by LSCache and is configured correctly.